 As vast and complex as the QA process is, that’s certainly not to say that device emulation/simulation isn’t useful during the development process.
-Services like BrowserStack, Kobitron, etc. will always have their day and purpose, especially when one-off testing certain behavior on devices is more efficient than firing up the lab, as firing up a virtual device in an emulator takes 3 clicks and a copy paste to the address bar.
+Services like BrowserStack, Kobitron, etc. will always have their place, especially when one-off testing certain behavior on devices is more efficient than firing up the lab, as firing up a virtual device in an emulator takes 3 clicks and a copy-paste to the address bar.

-Of course, it goes without saying that setting the device lab up initially cost Taoti a pretty penny.
-However due to the time it has saved us and our clients after only its second full-development-cycle use, it has already paid for itself.
+Setting the device lab up initially cost Taoti a pretty penny.
+However, because of the time it has saved us and our clients after only its second full-development-cycle use, it has already paid for itself.

 More to come detailing our obstacles and logic in how the lab was conceived, a full device list, our plan to open the lab to the public (Opening January 2019), and more in a future QA Chronicle …